webplatform/docs/guides/html_text/index.md

 <blockquote cite="http://www.w3.org/TR/html401/">
 <p>This document obsoletes previous versions of HTML 4.0,
-although W3C will continue to make those specifications and their DTDs available at the W3C Web site.</p>
+although W3C will continue to make those specifications and their DTDs available at the W3C website.</p>
 </blockquote></syntaxhighlight>

 The <code>cite</code> attribute does not really do anything on its own, although it is useful to keep a record of where the quotes are taken from.